Puriwt/puriwt-co-op-tests-ruby-on-rails/README.md

 - push some thing to github to tricker Git Acctions
 - wait for Git Acctions passed

+# pull your image from docker hub
+- pull your image: sudo docker pull yourDockerHubName/yourImageName
+- run: sudo docker images (then you will see your images)

+# to run your image in VM
+- cd to your work space
+- run: sudo docker compose up (to start your server project)
+- run: sudo docker compose down (to close your server)

 ## --------- deployment ------------